How do I see ROI and cost efficiency per AI feature?

 Investment vs. Waste classification

-Every feature in Cognocient is classified as either Investment or Waste.
+Every feature in Cognocient is classified as Investment, Waste, or left in Needs Review until you decide.
 Cognocient starts with an automatic classification based on call patterns and task complexity.
-You can override any feature with one click.
+You can override any unclassified feature with one click — an "Investment" or "Waste" button on its card.

 Classified as Investment